ObviousViking/Simple-Office-Sign-In/README.md

 Theres some nice little analytics for paper saved, busiest day etc.

 The history can be viewed and download to CSV.

+For WAMP, install it drop the OfficeSignIn folder in the 'www' folder in the WAMP install location.
+You should then be able to get to it using 127.0.0.1/officesignin